How does a mutual fund work?

 The investment company uses the money in the fund to buy and sell securities, such as stocks or bonds, to reach their goals listed in the company charter.
 The fund objectives and other important information are found in a document called a Simplified Prospectus.

 Have questions or need help developing a plan to reach your financial goals?
-Contact DSF Investments.
+Contact DFS Investments.

 Mutual fund objectives